Projects (selection)

 As a master thesis supervised by me, we constructed an armillary sphere according to the description in the Almagest and performed test observations.

-The result is that observations are well possible but it is necessary to calibrate the instrument every few minutes during the night and a planet is necessary for this procedute.
+The result is that observations are well possible, but it is necessary to calibrate the instrument every few minutes during the night and a planet is necessary for this procedure.
 This makes the observation of star catalogue a long-term project.

 Magnitudes in pre-telescopic star catalogues